AsheeshSinghrajput/Zomato-Python-EDA/README.md

 - Top 3 countries that gave maximum times zero ratings.
 - Which city is the most market captured ?
 - Which countries have the online delivery options?
 - Top 5 cuisines ?

+## Process
+- I downloaded the dataset and varifying for any missing values.
+- There are two dataset one is data and second one is about country name we merged then to do EDA.
+- According to Questions we write the codes.